 So where do Christians get support for a position of pro-life?

 The Origins of Pro-Life

 The Prince of Peace had a lot to say about the value of human life.
 From reading the Gospels, you can tell that Jesus loves everyone from saints to sinners.
 “Do to others what you would have them do to you” (Matthew 7:12) pretty much sums it up.
 Combine that with the command of “you shall not murder” (Exodus 20:13) and that should be enough to know that abortion is wrong.
 Christians apply generic principles (don’t murder) to a specific situation (abortion).
-This is a good thing, except that a lot of Christians don’t extend this principle of valuing human life to other ethical situations.
+This is a good thing, except that many Christians don’t extend this principle of valuing human life to other ethical situations.

-Christians are known for being anti-abortion, unfortunately they are not known for being pro-life.
+Christians are known for being anti-abortion, unfortunately, they are not known for being pro-life.

 How To Actually Be Pro-Life